2011 SEA Games: Sports

 ³ – not a traditional Olympic nor SEAG Sport and introduced only by the host country.

 ° – a former official Olympic Sport, not applied in previous host countries and was introduced only by the host country.

 ʰ- sport not played in the previous edition and was reintroduced by the host country.

 Calendar

 Medal table

 A total of 1,807 medals, comprising 554 gold medals, 549 silver medals, and 704 bronze medals were awarded to athletes.
-The Host Indonesia performance was their best ever yet in Southeast Asian Games history and emerged as overall champions of the games.
-Timor Leste claimed its first ever gold medal in the Southeast Asian Games in the sport of Shorinji Kempo, while Brunei is the only country this year that failed to capture any gold medal.
+Host Indonesia's performance was their best ever yet in Southeast Asian Games history and emerged as overall champions of the games.
+Timor-Leste claimed its first ever gold medal in the SEA Games in the sport of Shorinji Kempo, while Brunei is the only country this year that failed to capture any gold medal.